Peter Edes

 Peter Edes (December 17, 1756 – March 30, 1840) was a colonial American patriot and printer and an advocate of American independence before and during the American Revolution, during which he was arrested for his show of support for the patriots.
-After the war he moved his shop to Boston, then to Rhode Island, and again to Maine where he became the first printer to establish a printing house in the District of Maine where he lived out the remainder of his life.
+After the war, he moved his shop to Boston, then to Rhode Island, and again to the District of Maine, where he became the first printer to establish a printing house.